NSCoder/Joybox-Documentation/documentation/index.markdown

 [tip If you are new to Joybox, can we recommend visit the 'Learn this' section first?]

 ### Essentials
-The every day classes are included in this section: Here you can find how configure the game, using the game loop, presenting scenes and layers, render sprites or getting the maximum of each of the frames per second using a sprite sheet.
+The every day classes are included in this section: Here you can find how to configure the game, use the game loop, present scenes and layers, render sprites or get the maximum of each of the frames per second using a sprite sheet.

 |   |   |   |
 |:--|:--|:--|